 Figure 8: The final system.
 Top: Driver's view of the interior.
 Bottom: Outside view.
-Note the smooth shadows, the correct reflections in the car's paint, the subtle glass effects in the windshield, as well as the BTF interior.
-These views run at 1.5 and 10+ frames per second at $640 \times 480$ pixels, respectively.
+Note the smooth shadows, the correct reflections in the car's paint, the subtle glass effects in the windshield, as well as the detailed interior.
+These views can be ray traced at 1.5 (top row), and more than 10 frames per second (bottom row) at $640 \times 480$ pixels, respectively.
 Left: During camera motion.
 Right: After accumulating several frames.